ARogala/LotterySimulator/README.md

 2. Bug

 	 -- For some reason the variable scoreValue resets to default 0 when trying to hit a jackpot.
 It happens reandomly and not sure why?
 See backgroundWorker1_ProgressChanged method in Form1.cs.
 The output is correct as I worked around the bug by passing the scoreValue directly into UserState.
+	 -- Bug likely caused by worker thread.
+Look into lock statement -- got a bit to learn there still.

 3. Plans/Ideas